javiramos1/qagent-mcp-tools-arcade/README.md

 > **📚 For the complete search-first vs RAG analysis**, cost comparisons, and performance research, see the [original project](https://github.com/javiramos1/qagent).

-**Perfect for**: Organizations wanting to implement robust, scalable search-first AI systems with maximum security, minimal infrastructure overhead, and highest development velocity.
+**Perfect for**: Organizations needing **immediate security solutions** while waiting for MCP authentication support. **This is a temporary approach** - migrate to MCP with authentication as soon as it becomes available for proper standardization and ecosystem compatibility.

 ## 📄 License